ElinaFF/PICO/splits.md

 ### Generate the splits file

 Once all the parameters, the samples id and target columns, and at least one experimental design are set, you can run the splits' computation by clicking on the CREATE button.
-All the parameters will be saved and for each splits, the unique identification of the samples belonging in the train or test set will be saved.
+All the parameters will be saved and for each split, the unique identification of the samples belonging in the train or test set will be saved.
 No data or metadata is saved, the matrices for the machine learing are retrieved with the samples unique identification when needed.